-- 10.29 The document Our Children, Our Church was published in 2005.
-The purpose of Our Children, Our Church was stated to be the provision of a set of policies and procedures for those who have responsibility for the protection of children and young people in the life of the Catholic Church in Ireland.
+- The purpose of Our Children, Our Church was stated to be the provision of a set of policies and procedures for those who have responsibility for the protection of children and young people in the life of the Catholic Church in Ireland.
 In its introduction, it is stated that this document is intended to provide a more comprehensive and unified approach to child protection across the Catholic Church in Ireland than was previously indicated in the Framework Document.
 Its aim was to bring greater clarity and consistency to the Church's procedures in relation to child protection. - 10.30 Chapter 5 of Our Children Our Church deals with the selection and formation of candidates for the priesthood and religious life.
-It recommends that formation personnel are satisfied that the future priest or religious can relate appropriately both to children and adults before presenting him/her for ordination or final vows.
+It recommends that formation personnel are satisfied that the future priest or religious can relate appropriately both to children and adults before presenting him/her for ordination or final yows.

 - 10.31 It is also recommended that those engaged in formation provide comprehensive training in safe and best practice in working with children and young people.
-There was a recommendation that during formation, essential matters to be addressed should include: - the absolute importance of respecting appropriate boundaries in the interaction with children; - knowledge of the theories associated with sexual abuse; - how abusers operate and the elements of treatment for abusers; - Awareness of the immediate and long term impact of abuse of all kinds; - The pastoral needs of all those affected by child abuse.
+There was a recommendation that during formation, essential matters to be addressed should include: - the absolute importance of respecting appropriate boundaries in the interaction with children: - knowledge of the theories associated with sexual abuse; - how abusers operate and the elements of treatment for abusers; - Awareness of the immediate and long term impact of abuse of all kinds; - The pastoral needs of all those affected by child abuse.